data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

   mutate(state = tolower(state))
 ```

-### Tidy the Dataset
+### Tidy the dataset

 Visualizing and modeling our data will be much easier if our dataset is in a
 "tidy" format.
 In *Tidy Data* [@wickham2014], defines
 tidy datasets as possessing the following characteristics:

-> 1. Each variable forms a column.
+> 1. Each variable forms a column
-> 2. Each observation forms a row.
+> 2. Each observation forms a row
-> 3. Each type of observational unit forms a table.
+> 3. Each type of observational unit forms a table

 *A note on the gender variable in this dataset*